In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-The Medela Harmony with Flex also falls short in this metric.
-The pump features a single 24mm flange, and our search for alternative flange sizes on the manufacturer's website proved challenging.
-Being a manual pump, it requires a fair bit of effort to operate, and the handle design isn't exactly the most hand-friendly, adding a bit of discomfort to the pumping experience.
-It felt flimsy, and the spinning handle feature didn't seem to help much.
-On the other hand, the Lansinoh Manual Breast Pump earns a slightly higher score in this metric, thanks to its thoughtful design.
-It comes in two flange sizes and includes a silicone rim, which further boosts comfort and helps maintain suction even during movement.
-Still, manual pumps, while they have their place in the pumping world, involve more effort, making the pump session less relaxing compared to electric pump counterparts.
-Also, they lack the range of suction level and cycle speed options.
+The Medela Harmony with Flex also falls short for comfort.
+The pump features a single 24mm flange, and our search for alternative flange sizes on the manufacturer's website proved fruitless.
+Being a manual pump, it requires a fair bit of effort, and the handle design wasn't the most hand-friendly.
+It felt flimsy, and the spinning handle feature didn't help.
+Alternatively, the Lansinoh Manual Breast Pump earns a slightly higher score as it comes in two flange sizes with silicone rims, which boosts comfort and helps maintain suction.
+While manual pumps have their place in the pumping world, they require more effort, making pumping sessions less relaxing compared to electric pumping.

 Efficiency vs Comfort

-While comfort is super important, you don't want to sacrifice efficiency for comfort's sake.
-Similarly, you don't want to sacrifice comfort for the sake of efficiency.
+While comfort is super important, you don't want to sacrifice efficiency for comfort.
+Conversely, you don't want to sacrifice comfort for efficiency.

 Efficiency vs Comfort